Saturday, February 28, 2009

 Its really sad how many bands slipped through the cracks in the early '80s, it was a time when punk ruled still, and new wave was just coming up, and for bands who played a hybrid of the two somehow just were overlooked.
 Action Now were one of those bands.
 This record is loaded with great little powerpop / mod gems .

 The band was a four piece and hailed from Southern California's San Gabriel Valley and was in most respects, like any other power-pop band of the time—obsessed with record collecting and dedicated to stringing together as many three-minute, three-chord nuggets as they had in them.
 To the degree that Action Now was separated from the pack, they were distinct thanks to the drive of one Paula Pierce, a former accordion whiz who started a band back in her early teens that morphed through countless lineups and names to wind up as Action Now.
-Along the way, Pierce had a remarkable habit of getting impregnated by passing cult rock heroes like Rat Scabies, but thanks to a few abortions and the eventual deployment of birth control, she was able to keep her rock dreams from being derailed.

 .